NikhilNarayana/Melee-YouTube-Uploader/README.md

 * Automate creation of thumbnails
 * Maybe other stuff

+## Known Issues
+* Fails to work when antivirus software is installed

 ## Contributing
 PRs are appreciated and will be reviewed quickly, the only code quality standard I have is to follow PEP8 standard except for the line length.
 If you have trouble understanding my code just ask me.